MATERIAL FLOWS AND RESOURCE PRODUCTIVITY

 Main regulatory references and objectives

-Regulation (EU) No. 691/2011 of the European Parliament and Council of July 6, 2011, concerning European environmental economic accounts.
+Regulation (EU) No. 691/2011 of the European Parliament and of the Council of 6 July 2011 on European environmental economic accounts.

 DPSIR